chukiagosoftware/software-engineer-blog/hugo-blog/content/about.md

 for the Github Emojis.
 These are just the publicly available emojis which you can see around the pages.
 I find that there are some really, really cool ones and thus without further ado.~~

-Actually, this is no longer true.
+Actually, the above is no longer true.
 This is now a Go Hugo site.
 A moment of silence for Python {{< emoji snake >}}
-and Pelican, which served me well for years.
+and Pelican, which served me well for years, and my custom Markdown extension for Github Emojis which is superceded by Hugo's built-in support for shortcodes.

 ### This microblog {{< emoji swimmer >}}